osirrc/jig/README.md

   "model_folder": {
     "path": "/output",  // the path (in the docker image) where the output model folder (passed to the jig) is mounted },
-  "opts": { // extra options passed to the index script
+  "opts": { // extra options passed to the train script
     "<key>": "<value>"
   },
 }